emily-hanson/IO_PS2/README.md

     - An alterative way to structure the data retrevial is to build the markets first and then call the api for a point that is the centroid of the population center.
               - This results in many fewer calls (ie cheaper).
 The downside is you don't get the total number of establishments in CA.

 making tables and figures as in BR 1991.R
     - Lance's file for analysis
-    - LANCE ADD DETAILS HERE?
+    - Makes tables and figures from Timothy F. Bresnahan and Peter C. Reiss 1991

   Vet_Data_ONsubset.rts
     - Provides an example of the establishment resukts from the data scrape.